robertgenetti/robertgenetti.github.io/_projects/sp500rating.md

 ### Define

-A multi-paged dashboard that can be used suppliment investment analysis using both exploratory analysis and regression modeling will be of great benefit to individual investors.
+A multi-paged dashboard that can suppliment investment analysis using both exploratory analysis and regression modeling will be of great benefit to individual investors.
 Such a dashboard will feature financial reporting with common metrics, filtering, historical graphs, and up-to-date recommendatons.
 <div class="mb-3"></div>

 ### Plan